JensRahnfeld/JensRahnfeld/README.md

 My name is Jens Rahnfeld and i am currently enrolled in a Master of Science, Computer Science program at the Albert Ludwigs University of Freiburg.
 I'm a Deep Learning enthusiast, especially excited when it comes to applications in the field of Computer Vision.
 Projects shine the most, when you can actually see and interact with something.
 Thus, i also picked up web development skills for showcasing my work & creating awesome apps.

+:book: 2022-2025 **Master of Science, Computer Science**.
+Deepening my knowledge in Computer Vision, I specialized in Self-Supervised Learning and Explainable AI.
+Projects included studying the feature spaces of iBOT, DINOv2 and benchmarking various attribution methods such as Shapley Values and designing a diffusion-like attribution method.

+:book: 2018-2022 **Bachelor of Science, Mathematics**.
+Always trying to understand the underlying concepts i realized my lack of math skills.
+So i decided to polish them through a math degree with focus on statistics.
+In my thesis, i worked on non-parametric maximum likelihood estimation for type 1 censored data.

 :book: 2016-2021 **Bachelor of Science, Computer Science**.
 This is where my journey as computer scientist started.
 After a broad introduction to various fields i discovered deep learning and particularly computer vision for myself.
 In my thesis, i worked on action-conditioned video prediction with 3D images.

-:book: 2018-2022 **Bachelor of Science, Mathematics**.
-Always trying to understand the underlying concepts i realized my lack of math skills.
-So i decided to polish them through a math degree with focus on statistics.
-In my thesis, i worked on non-parametric maximum likelihood estimation for type 1 censored data.

 ## :muscle: Technical Skills